© 2024 francisco Braga

 In the forest of Borås

 The notion that “we like to be out in nature so much because it has no opinion about us” - expressed by 19th century philosopher Friederich Nietzsche - underscores a significant aspect of the interaction between humans and natural environments.
 This sentiment became vividly manifest during our first visit to the Borås forest, where the profound benefits of a brief immersion in a largely untouched natural space were experienced firsthand.
 Here, through this intense experience, we wrote that “as mental health therapist one should behave like a forest”.
-This thought, at the time unkowingly similar to that of Nietzsche, served as a foundational metaphor a further exploration of what could be capable of documenting such phenomena.
+This thought, at the time unkowingly similar to that of Nietzsche, served as a foundational metaphor towards a further investigation about what could be capable of attempting to document such phenomena.

 The experience was not only motivational but also instrumental in shaping the approach to capturing the forest's impact through photography.
 Despite the inherent subjectivity in the photographic medium, the resulting images effectively convey the transformative influence of the forest on mental states.